6308 Monona dr, Monona WI 53716

 In the wild, these frogs live in the amazon rain forest.
 They have a wide range and can be found from sea level all the way up to 2600 feet in elevation.
 They are a tree frog and like to climb.
 Hence, you will want a tall tank with places for your frog to sit and climb around on.
 Waxy frogs have hands and feet similar to the whites' tree frog, and can grasp branches and things with them.
 So instead of jumping, they do a lot of climbing to get around.
 They are nocturnal and will spend most of the day sleeping on a favorite perch, becoming active and hunting at night.

-One adult can be housed in a minimum of a 18" wide and at least 24" tall glass enclosure.
-Exo Terra's 18" x 18" x 24" works well.
+One adult can be housed in a minimum of a 18" wide and at least 24" tall glass enclosure like Exo Terra's 18" x 18" x 24" .
 They do require a lot of ventilation, similar to a chameleon.
 So you could also use a screened enclosure for this frog.
-An adult size would be 18" x 18" x 36" like Exo Terras sm xtall screen.
+A minimum size for an adult would be the same as the glass one (18" x 18" x 24") like Exo Terras sm tall screen.

 You will want to have plenty of foliage and vines/branches for your waxy to climb on and hide in.
 If you want to use live plants, here are some good non-toxic choices; Ficus, Schefflera, Hibiscus and Pothos.
 Zoo Med eco earth or Zilla jungle mix work well with some sphagnum moss layered on top for substrate (bedding).